defold/defold/README_BUILD.md

 Next step is to install external packages (from `./packages`) and download required platform SDKs:

-    $ ./scripts/build.py install_ext --platform=...
+    $ ./scripts/build.py install_ext --platform=... --package-path=http://path.to/packages

 Due to licensing restrictions the SDKs are not distributed with Defold.
 You need to provide these from a URL accessible by your local machine so that `build.py` can download and unpack them.
 In order to simplify this process we provide scripts to download and package the SDKs.
 Read more about this process [here](/scripts/package/README.md).
 The external packages and downloaded SDKs will be put in `./tmp/dynamo_home/ext`.
 This step is required whenever you switch target platform, as different packages are installed.
+The path to the packages can either be passed to `build.py` using the `--package-path` option or by setting the `DM_PACKAGES_URL` environment variable.

 ### Build the engine